hypergonial/hikari-miru/docs/guides/migrating_from_v3.md

 ## Sending modals, navigators

-`Modal.send()`, `NavigatorView.send()` have been removed.
+`Modal.send()` has been removed.

-Due to the changes required to support REST bots, it is no longer possible to put modals & navigator views in control of sending, due to the many ways these objects can be sent as a response.
+Due to the changes required to support REST bots, it is no longer possible to put modals themselves in control of sending, due to the many ways they can now be sent as a response.

 Therefore, this responsibility is now in the hands of the user.
 This *does* add some extra complexity, however it also allows for much greater control over how these objects are sent, and thus better compatibility with other libraries.